Jusas/AzureFunctionsV2.HttpExtensions/README.md

 ![Logo](assets/logo.png)

 This C# library extends the Azure Functions HTTP Trigger and adds useful extensions to make working with HTTP requests more fluent.
 It allows you to add HTTP parameters from headers, query parameters, body and form fields directly to the function signature.
 It also adds some boilerplate code to take advantage of Function Filters in v2 Functions, allowing you to specify cross-cutting Exception handling tasks combined with an overridable error response formatter.

+Also see the [NSwag.AzureFunctionsV2 project](https://github.com/Jusas/NSwag.AzureFunctionsV2) which is a Swagger Generator supplementing NSwag, built specifically to produce Swagger JSON from Azure Function Apps and fully supports the HttpExtensions project, allowing you to pretty much use a convenient syntax with HTTP request parameters defined in the Function signature and getting the full benefits of an automatic Swagger JSON generation from the Function App assembly.
+These two projects combined make Azure Functions a different experience, and building APIs with Functions is now less of a hassle.

 ## Features